 Her work is executed expressively with emphasis on color and form in the Color Field Manner which simplifies and carries an emotional impact.
 Her styles span from impressionistic landscapes to abstracts using Fauvist colors.

 She studied painting and drawing with Raymond Eastwood, oil with Frederic Taubes, Sculpture with Eldon Tefft and Bernard Frazier.
 Summertime was spent studying painting, silkscreen and cultural arts at Universidad de las Americas, Mexico City.
-She studied watercolor in various workshops, ceramics with Jane Heald and collage techniques with Jeanne Dunlap, and Color Field in Santa Monica.
+She studied watercolor in various workshops, ceramics with Jane Heald, collage techniques with Jeanne Dunlap, oil painting with Lynn Borst, and Color Field in Santa Monica.
 She is a constant student of other artists including Diebenkorn, Frankenthaler, Lundeberg, Monet, Derain, Van Gogh, and Calder.

 Her paintings and ceramics have been shown with the Malibu and Pacific Palisades Art Associations, Santa Monica Mountains Plein Art Artists, Rustic Canyon Gallery, The Ebell Club, and Allied Artists of the Santa Monica Mountains, and all around Santa Monica.
 While teaching for Los Angeles she completed her Master of Arts and a Master of Science.
 Online: Art Slant Jeanne Allen

 1955: Honorary award: Chicago Art Institute

 1991: Finalist: Allied Artists of Santa Mountains

 1991: Solo Show PP Library Gallery: March: Oil, WC, MM

 1992: PPAA: Photography: Second: Barn At Capitol Reef

 1992: April-May: Solo show: Glendale Federal Bank